vmware/vic/tests/test-cases/Group9-VIC-Admin/9-01-VICAdmin-ShowHTML.md

 3. None of the downloaded logs contain the vch or vSphere password

 ##Wan Routes Through Proxy
 1. Start a vch with a proxy defined at a localhost port.
 The proxy isn't actually running, so all requests will fail.
+IF the wan requests fail we know they were routed through the proxy.
 2. Log in to VICAdmin
 3. Verify wan health check is not successful.